 We also saw some pretty impressive sand sculpture art along the beach.

 Several of the restaurants on the beach on Boracay have live entertainment and the best show that we saw was the fire dancers.
-There was a troupe of fire dancing “ladies”, (although only one of them was actually female) and they were incredibly talented performers.
+There was a troupe of fire dancing “ladies” and they were incredibly talented performers.
 They also had a great way of working the crowd and getting people involved in the show.
 Lee really felt the heat when one of the performers started spinning balls of fire around him!

 The main beach on Boracay faces the west, which means that at the end of each day the sky turns into a spectacular showcase of sunset colours.
 This was my favourite time to walk along the edge of the water, listening to the music from the bars, enjoying the sea breeze and watching the sun sink slowly into the ocean.

 More Articles About the Philippines: